dart-lang/language/accepted/future-releases/1847 - FinalizationRegistry/proposal.md

 finalization callbacks should be callable in contexts when there is no current isolate at all or isolates are not allowing entering into Dart code.

-It seems thus reasonable to restrict `NativeFinalizationRegistry` constructor in a way that would reject function pointers which are pointing to native-to-Dart FFI trampolines.
+It seems thus reasonable to restrict `NativeFinalizer` constructor in a way that would reject function pointers which are pointing to native-to-Dart FFI trampolines.